GregHowe/tech-portfolio/README.md

 - ✅ Code samples in .NET Core and Vue:

+This controller demonstrates clean separation of concerns, secure access control, and scalable endpoint design.
+It’s part of a multi-tenant architecture where some brand data must be publicly accessible, while updates require authentication.

 ```
 // [Authorize] ensures that all endpoints require valid authentication tokens.
 // Injecting IBrandService and ILogger promotes testability and separation of concerns.